 The venice carnival – what’s it all about?

-The venice carnival is the most famous of the city’s many celebrations.
-It lights up venice for weeks with spectacular parties, international artists, shows, dance and music.
+The Venice carnival is the most famous of the city’s many celebrations.
+It lights up the city for weeks with spectacular parties, international artists, shows, dance and music.
 It’s a real showcase for the city, and heralds the first early wave of tourist crowds.

 On the first weekend the Venice Water Parade happens on the grand canal.
 Everyone and anyone who can row venetian style, or paddle their own canoe takes part in this fancy dress boat parade.
 The parade starts at San Marco square but I knew this would be too crowded to see much, so I made my way to the next bridge over the grand canal.